Grow your list with inbound marketing

 For example, when your customers' text in "coffee" to a shortcode (e.g. 123456) or dedicated virtual number (e.g. +61 459 333 4444), an auto-response is sent with more information on how to collect their free gift.

 SMS keywords also have many other features.
 They act as a prompt for replies and can activate different functions, which include entering a competition, forwarding to an email, group chat, and sending an auto response.

 Once you're all set up, how do you promote it?
 Depending on your business, you may:

 Advertise on traditional media (newspapers, magazines, television)

 To give you a better idea of what this might look like and to help you get started, we’ve compiled a few real-world examples.

 Domino’s Pizza integrated SMS into their online ordering system.
 Customers provide for their phone numbers when they sign up and order for the first time, and the next time they decide to order, they can text a pizza emoji or “Pizza” to place their most recent order again.

 In this example, Saks asks their customers to opt-in to the SMS list by providing a chance to win a $1500 gift card and to be the first to learn about their upcoming sales and exclusive offers on their website.

 GameStop uses a Facebook post to entice customers to sign up for their SMS list.
-In this example, they’re giving away membership points and promising special alerts and exclusive offers in the future.
+In this example, they offer membership points for joining.

 If you’re interested in seeing more, check out these resources: